 When it comes to any type of pie, you all can kinda guess that I go nuts.
-When you place a scrumptious, mouthwatering platter of pie in front of me, now jaw opened mouth, I’d dig right in, it’s just as simple as, well… Pie.
-Now, this is not your typical pie, but when you translate “pita” – pie is the word that pops up!
-So we can officially call it a pie!
+Now, this is not your typical pie, but when you translate “pita”, pie is the word that pops up.
+So we can officially call it a pie.
 See, some part of the country would actually call it a pita, and some burek.
-But I’ll say, call it whatever you want, it is still delicious.
+But I will say, call it whatever you want, it is still delicious.

 Many women, from Balkan Peninsula, can make dough from scratch, me, well not really.
-To tell you honestly, I can’t make that dough even if you install a “how to” video in my head.
+To tell you honestly, I cannot make that dough even if you install a “how to” video in my head.
 God knows, I tried, but no luck whatsoever.
-So, I gave up, yup!
-I gave up and enjoyed a stress-free Burek made with Filo dough.
+So, I gave up.
+Yup!
+I gave up and enjoyed a stress-free Burek made with Filo dough,

 It is simple as it looks, so let’s do it!